UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 This result is known as
 [Vogt's lemma](https://ncatlab.org/nlab/show/homotopy+equivalence#vogts_lemma)
 in point-set topology.
-The construction follows Lemma 10.4.5 in _Introduction to Homotopy Type Theory_.
+The construction follows Lemma 10.4.5 in
+{{#cite rijkeIntroductionHomotopyType2022}}.

 ```agda
 module _